The Locker Key

 ‘Course, I had to turn his kidneys into fuckin’ mincemeat before he gave it up.”

-Wycliffe kicks Calvin again in the same place, only harder this time.
+Wycliffe kicked Calvin again in the same place, only harder this time.
 “It is my sincere hope that you will be smarter, as you have the added incentive that I really don’t want to kill you.
 I want to kill your boss.
 And I will, but with your help, things will go that much smoother and faster and of course, your cracker ass will be spared.”

 “How do I know you won’t kill me anyway?”